rocky-linux/documentation/docs/books/nvchad/plugins/md_preview.md

 ## Introduction

-One of the features of the Markdown language that make it widely used in writing technical documentation is its convertibility; code can be converted for display in many formats (HTML, PDF, plain text,..), thus making content usable in numerous scenarios.
+One of the features of the Markdown language that make it widely used in writing technical documentation is its convertibility.
+Code can be converted for display in many formats (HTML, PDF, plain text,..), therefore making content usable in numerous scenarios.

-Specifically, documentation written for Rocky Linux is converted to `HTML` code using a *python* application, the application converts documents written in *markdown* to static HTML pages.
+Specifically, documentation written for Rocky Linux is converted to `HTML` using a *python* application.
+The application converts documents written in *markdown* to static HTML pages.

-The problem then arises, when writing your documentation for Rocky Linux, of verifying its correct display once converted to `HTML` code.
+The problem arises when writing your documentation for Rocky Linux, of verifying its correct display when converted to `HTML` code.

-To integrate this functionality into your editor, two of the plugins available for the purpose, [toppair/peek.nvim](https://github.com/toppair/peek.nvim) and [markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim), will be illustrated on this page, both of which support *github-style*, the choice of browser to use for preview and synchronized scrolling with the editor.
+To integrate this functionality into your editor, two of the plugins available for this purpose, [toppair/peek.nvim](https://github.com/toppair/peek.nvim) and [markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim), will be illustrated on this page.
+Both of these support *github-style*, the choice of browser to use for preview, and synchronized scrolling with the editor.

 ### Peek.nvim